 Professor Dumbledore and Hermione entered the Great Hall and it seemed that every eye was on her.
-She looked towards the Gryffindor table and made eyed contact with Sirius; as she did so, he winked and smiled at her.
-Alongside Dumbledore, she made her way towards the staff table as the last of the first years was being sorted.
+Wanting to just run towards her table and hide, she looked towards the Gryffindors and made eyed contact with Sirius; as she did so, he winked and smiled at her.
+For some reason, that seemed to make her feel a bit better.
+Shaking her head as if to clear it, she continued to walk alongside Dumbledore.
+Together, they made her way towards the staff table as the last of the first years was being sorted.
 "RAVENCLAW!" the hat shouted as a tiny, terrified looking, sandy haired little boy made his way to his new house's table.
-Dumbledore whispered something to Professor McGonagall.
-She turned and looked at an extremely nervous Hermione and smiled kindly.
+Dumbledore whispered something to Professor McGonagall who turned and looked at an extremely nervous Hermione, and smiled kindly.

-Hermione walked up and sat down on the stool.
+Hermione walked up and sat down on the stool, trembling softly.
 Professor McGonagall said quietly to her, "I will place this hat on your head, and it will sort you into your house.
 Your house will be like your family while you're here.
 It is where you will sleep and spend most of your free time.
 Nothing to worry about, dear."

 She placed the hat on her head, Hmmm.
 Exceedingly bright mind.
 Exceptional courage.
 Rather difficult I'm afraid...
 Hmm...
 Gryffindor or Ravenclaw?
 It does seem the courage does slightly outshine the brains.
 Well.
 Better be...
 "GRYFFINDOR!" the hat shouted out.
 Hermione sighed with relief.